gchq/sleeper/docs/usage/export.md

    - Process each export query using the existing compaction code.
 This will use the compaction code defined in the table properties.
 Either Java or Datafusion.
    - Save the results to the configured S3 bucket.

-Logs for the export process can be monitored in the ECS Bulk Export Cluster task logs or Cloud Watch.
+Logs for the export process can be monitored in the ECS Bulk Export Cluster task logs or CloudWatch.

 ## Where the Results Are Saved